margaretrl/ProFessUp/README.md

 ### Project Description:
-An implementation of ratemyprofessor that includes features such as filtering my school, course, major, and professor.
+An implementation of ratemyprofessor that includes features such as filtering by school, course, major, and professor.

 ## Dependencies